 Experience Our Experience

 Since its inception in 1969, Kings Avionics, Inc. has been offering a vast array of services.
-From new installations and retrofits, to Avionics, Instruments, and Radar troubleshooting and repair.
-Kings Avionics, with its talented team of technicians is your premier avionics repair specialist.
+From new installations and retrofits, to avionics, instruments, and radar troubleshooting and repair.
+With its talented team of professional technicians, Kings Avionics, Inc. is your premier avionics repair specialist.

 Bringing true glass cockpit capabilities to the aircraft you already have, Garmin's G600 is a retrofit breakthrough.
 Now, you can upgrade your avionics panel with a G600 suite and start reaping the benefits of enhanced situational awareness, safety and pilot workload reduction.
 The dual-screen G600 works with your Garmin avionics stack, pairing both a primary flight display (PFD) and a multi-function (MFD) display in a single 10-inch wide bezel to provide a fully TSO'd upgrade option for your cockpit.
 And with software assurance levels required for FAR Part 23 Class 3 aircraft, G600 is the ideal solution.